 Molly Antopol’s debut story collection, The UnAmericans (W.W.
-Norton), won the New York Public Library’s Young Lions Fiction Award, the French-American Prize, the Ribalow Prize, and a National Book Foundation 5 Under 35 Award.
-The book was long listed for the 2014 National Book Award and was a finalist the PEN/Robert W. Bingham Prize, the Barnes & Noble Discover Award, the National Jewish Book Award, the California Book Award and the Sami Rohr Prize, among others.
+Norton), won the New York Public Library’s Young Lions Fiction Award, a National Book Foundation 5 Under 35 Award, the French-American Prize, the Ribalow Prize and a California Book Award Silver Medal.
+The book was longlisted for the 2014 National Book Award and was a finalist the PEN/Robert W. Bingham Prize, the Barnes & Noble Discover Award, the National Jewish Book Award and the Sami Rohr Prize, among others.
 The book appeared on over a dozen “Best of 2014” lists and will be published in seven countries.
-She’s the recipient of a Wallace Stegner Fellowship at Stanford, where she teaches creative writing.
+Her writing has appeared widely, including in the New York Times, The Wall Street Journal, The New Republic, San Francisco Chronicle, NPR’s All Things Considered and This American Life, online at The New Yorker and in the O.Henry Prize anthology.
+She’s the recipient of a Wallace Stegner Fellowship at Stanford University, where she teaches creative writing.
 Currently a fellow at the Radcliffe Institute for Advanced Study at Harvard, she will be a fellow at the American Academy in Berlin in 2017.
 She’s at work on a novel, which will also be published by Norton.